bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 -----------------------------

-Bokeh supports mathematical notations expressed in the LaTeX_ and MathML_ markup languages with a growing number of plot elements.
+Bokeh supports mathematical notations expressed in the LaTeX_ and MathML_ markup languages with a growing number of elements.
 Currently, you can use LaTeX and MathML notations with :ref:`axis labels <userguide_styling_axes_labels>` and tick labels using :func:`~bokeh.models.Axis.major_label_overrides`.
 You can also use LaTeX with :class:`div <bokeh.models.Div>` or